lmc2179/lmc2179.github.io/drafts/sympy.md

 import numpy as np
 ```

 Variables which we can manipulate algebraically in Sympy are called "symbols".
-We can instantiate one at a time using `Symbol`, or a few at a time using `symbols:
+We can instantiate one at a time using `Symbol`, or a few at a time using `symbols`:

 ```python
 x = sm.Symbol('x', positive=True)